 Mutual funds perform several functions for investors, and do so through different kinds of funds.
 Specialized (e.g., high-tech, energy-company) funds research opportunities for investors, and invest in specific sectors accordingly.
 Index funds hold a diversified portfolio of different stocks that replicates the entire equity market rather than particular sectors.

 The market drop had another result, potentially more damaging.
 A dozen or more companies, the most prominent of which was Enron, were alleged to be “cooking the books”—inflating earnings in an attempt to keep stock prices up in a rapidly declining market.
 Other complaints against various companies included alleged self-dealing insider schemes and lavish personal use of shareowner assets….

-In the late 1970s and early 1980s, radical changes in the international currency system and in the way the Federal Reserve managed the U.S. money supply produced unprecedented volatility in interest rates and currency exchange rates.
+In the late seventies and early eighties, radical changes in the international currency system and in the way the Federal Reserve managed the nation’s money supply produced unprecedented volatility in interest rates and in currency exchange rates.
 As market forces shook the foundations of global financial stability, businesses wrestled with heretofore unimagined challenges.
-Between 1980 and 1985, Caterpillar, the Peoria-based maker of heavy equipment, saw exchange-rate shifts give its main Japanese competitor a 40 percent price advantage.
-Meanwhile, even the soundest business borrowers faced soaring double-digit interest rates.
+Between 1980 and 1985 Caterpillar, the Peoria-based maker of heavy equipment, saw exchange-rate shifts give its main Japanese competitor a 40 percent price advantage.
+Meanwhile, even the soundest business borrowers faced soaring, double-digit interest rates.
 Investors clamored for dollars as commodity prices collapsed, taking whole nations down into insolvency and ushering in the Third World debt crisis….